Raiden1411/zabi/.github/CONTRIBUTING.md

 ### Running the test suite

-Before running the tests you will need to either remove the client tests if you dont't want to start the anvil instances or you will need to start 3 anvil instances for Mainnet ethereum, Mainnet Sepolia and Optimism Sepolia in order to run the tests successfully.
+Before running the tests you will need add the url's to a `.env` file.
+Zabi has a `.env.local` example that you can use for this.
+After updating that file you will need to run this command to successfully run the tests `zig build test -freference-trace -Dload_variables` so that the executable has the necessary enviroment variables it needs so that it can reset the anvil instance that must be running.

-Then you can run `zig build test -freference-trace` to run our test suite to ensure that you don't have any issues when making changes.
+You can also run `zig build coverage` for running a seperate set of tests that then get analized with kcov (make sure you have it installed.) or you can run `zig build bench` to run the coverage tests as a benchmark.

 When adding new features or fixing bugs, it's important to add test cases to cover the new/updated behavior.